WRF Output

 • standard deviation of the mean

 Output goes to auxiliary stream 3.
-To activate this option, add the following settings in &time_control in namelist.input.
-For e.g.,
+To activate this option, add the following parameters to namelist.input.
+For e.g.:

 &time_control